 Completed forms are submitted online to Ontario Hockey Academy admissions for consideration by the Ontario Hockey Aid Committee.

-OHA Parents’ Financial Statement are reviewed by the Financial Aid Committee.
-The Academy cannot meet all the needs of all the applicants.
-The Financial Aid Committee aims to distribute awards to the most deserving students.
+OHA Parents’ financial statements are reviewed by the Financial Assistance Committee.
+As it is generally not possible to meet all the needs of all the applicants, the Financial Assistance Committee reviews all the criteria very carefully, and aims to distribute awards to the most deserving students.

-The school holds this information in strictest confidence and families are asked to do the same with all awards.
+The school holds all information in the strictest confidence and families are asked to do the same with all awards.